lballesterosm/turbo_notes/README.md

 ## Turbonomic Server Installation
 You can install Turbonomic server as a traditional virtual machine (on MS Hyper-v or VMWare) or as container on a Kubernetes cluster/Openshift cluster using operators.
-In this document i'll present the 2 must popular installation: on VMWare and on Kubernetes.
+In this document i'll present the 2 must common installation methods: on VMWare and on Kubernetes.

 **Important**